JuliaLang/StyledStrings.jl/docs/src/index.md

 constructs.

 The `annotations...` component is a comma-separated list of three types of annotations.
-- Face names
+- Face names (resolved using the same process described for `face""`)
 - Inline `Face` expressions `(key=val,...)`
 - `key=value` pairs

-Interpolation is possible everywhere except for inline face keys.
+Interpolation is possible everywhere except for inline face _keys_.

 For more information on the grammar, see the extended help of the [`styled"..."`](@ref @styled_str) docstring.